fvinas/elih/README.md

 License
 =======

-Apache 2 Licensed.
-See LICENSE for full details.
+MIT Licensed.
+See LICENSE.txt for full details.